rachelshim/Risc/README.md

 - GTK+2.0 runtime environment (via Apt or Homebrew) - required for  GUI to operate

 ## Testing:
-- Interactive play-testing: we tested interactively by play-testing the game in both a non-malicious average user use case, and deliberately attempting to break the game through illegal actions.
+- Interactive play-testing: we conducted extensive play-testing of the game in both a non-malicious average user use case, and deliberately attempting to break the game through illegal actions.
 A detailed rep_ok function was also run on each state during play-testing.
-- Unit testing: used to demonstrate the correctness of our State implementation, as it was the only segment of the program isolated from GUI components and imperative features.
+- Unit testing: used to demonstrate the correctness of our State implementation.
+Tests that state is correctly initialized and updated in a variety of cases.
 - Utop: we used during development to test State operations during programming.
 - Ocamldebug: for specific error cases, we used Ocamldebug to identify the locations of problems and to verify that they were corrected after corrections were made.

 ### Known problems:
 - App is only guaranteed to work on GNOME desktop environments, but may work  on some non-GNOME environments.
 This is because other desktop systems require GTK to be implemented differently, and can cause display problems for our program.
 - Low resolution displays may have difficulty displaying the program GUI in full, due to restrictions on resizing the gameplay widget frame.
-- In some earlier design choices, we chose to separate Deployment (in the beginning of the game) and Reinforcement (occurs during each player's turn).
-If we were to revise our implementation, we would combine the two to avoid user confusion.

 ## Division of labor:
 - Avani worked in a full-stack capacity, implementing the Controller, State functions, improving UX and user-facing logging, and helping to coordinate functionality between the backend and frontend.
 30-35 hours
 - Haram worked largely on frontend and testing, implementing the entire GUI, in addition to development environment setup and debugging via ocamldebug.
 50 hours
 - Sam developed the backend, implementing game initialization, troop deployment, attacking (including all results of an attack), turn ending, logging, and the rep_ok function.
 He also wrote state test cases.
 30-35 hours
 - Rachel developed the backend, implementing troop reinforcement, card logic including trading in and receiving cards, and troop movement including the search for a valid path.
-She also wrote tests cases for the state including ones with a test map for a controlled testing environment. ~x hours
+She also wrote tests cases for the state including ones with a test map for a controlled testing environment.
+30-35 hours

 ## Screenshots:
 Some sample screenshots from GTK on GNOME (Ubuntu 16.04 LTS)